 Autism Society San Francisco Bay Area is an all-volunteer, grassroots organization currently focusing on expanding the limited lifespan care options for the dramatically increasing numbers of adults with autism.

 Camping Unlimited – Camp Krem, Boulder Creek

-Since 1957, Camping Unlimited operates a year around recreational program for individuals with intellectual and developmental disabilities, including a 10 week residential program and one-, two-, and three day events each weekend and occasional longer trips to fun destinations.
-In summer of 2015, we served over 580 children and adults, and provided much needed respites for parents, families and caregivers.
+Since 1957, Camping Unlimited has operated a year around recreational program for individuals with intellectual and developmental disabilities, including seven 10-day summer residential programs, one-, two-, and three-day events each weekend and occasional longer trips to fun destinations.
+In these 61 years, we have built independence and self-confidence for an estimated 50,000 people, providing them more than 200,000 days and nights of fun and friendship, while providing much needed respites for parents, families and caregivers.